-Going forward into the new charter contract, the school will continue using this tool to progress monitor for Reading and for Math.
-The school also uses the letters, sounds, and concepts of print assessment for Kindergarten which is administered 3 times per year as well.
-FLKRS - STAR Literacy is also administered at the start of the school year to all Kindergarteners.
-As you can see, all of our formal progress monitoring assessments are given three times per year.
-Additional to these assessments, the administration also meets with the teachers monthly to discuss assessment data on the benchmarks/standards students are currently learning.
+Going forward into the new charter term, the school will continue using this tool to progress monitor for Reading.
+Additional to this assessment, the administration also meets with the teachers monthly to discuss assessment data based on in-house progress monitoring through USA Test Prep on the benchmarks/standards students are currently learning for all tested areas.